Importing in the United States: What is a Supplemental Duty Bill?

 How Much Can Supplemental Duty Bills Cost an Importer?

 The amount an importer owes in supplemental duties depends on the amount the importer deposited at the time of entry and the final amount owed that was determined at the time of liquidation.
 The supplemental duty bill will be for the difference between those two amounts plus interest that has accrued from the date of entry to the date of liquidation.
 So this can greatly vary from importer to importer.

 However, regardless of the amount, interest will also be owed to Customs.
-This interest is charged at an annual rate of 4% every 30 days the supplemental duty bill goes unpaid.
+This interest is charged at an annual rate every 30 days the supplemental duty bill goes unpaid.
 This can quickly add up against an importer making it incredibly important to handle these claims as soon as they arise.

 How to Handle a Supplemental Duty Bill

 The process for handling a claim of this type can become very complicated since there are many dates associated with making payment and filing a protest.
 Ultimately, the best course of action is to pay the claim immediately upon receiving it.
 With supplemental duties, you are still able to file a protest after the claim has been paid.
 Therefore, paying the claim protects an importer from having interest accrue against them and it completely removes the Surety from the process.

 When an importer pays their supplemental duty bill immediately, the Surety that financially backs the Customs bond knows that the importer has fulfilled their obligation to CBP so that a formal demand on the Surety will not be issued.
 Now the importer is able to file a protest with Customs without also having to worry about the deadlines for the Surety.